develop-me/bootcamp--week-05--tooling/challenges/01/06-rewind.md

 	Use `git checkout master` or `git switch -` to get back to the most recent commit.

 *`HEAD~` is a shorthand reference for previous commit, as in "one commit ago".*

+## Advanced

+1) Roll back to a previous commit
+1) Make some changes to your files
+1) Try and commit those changes
+1) You will find you can't - why is this?